 Equipment To Accompany Planer Boards

 Quick-set rigs are designed to work in conjunction with the planer board.
 Single-hook and circle-hook rigs have been criticized because the musky cannot be released after being caught with one.
 The Herbie quick-set rig will catch fish in many challenging settings with a very high safe release record.

 The Herbie rig can be modified to a giant spinner with the addition of a clevis, a Number 7 or 8 Colorado blade, and a few beads on the leader line.
 This lure can be used in conjunction with live bait where the rubber band of the Herbie Rig is through the sucker’s lips, not its nose, to keep the entire rig in line.
 The blade will spin more freely with this setup.

 Rubbercore sinkers from 1/4- ounce to 1-ounce are required to achieve proper depths for each line.
 A pair of inline planer boards with heavy releases will work well together.
 Fiberglass or composite rods are best for this setup.

 Suckers from 13 inches to 17 inches will provide sufficient live bait for some of the lines.
-These live fish might seem large, but the larger bait will bring a large muskie from the depths.
-Lively movement on the line will attract the savviest muskie.
+These live fish might seem large, but the larger bait will bring a large musky from the depths.
+Lively movement on the line will attract the savviest musky.

 Creating proper tension on the lines is essential for success in the use of a planer board.
 With any wind, the boat must be positioned to go into the wind.
 Boat speed will determine how effectively the lines sink to various depths.
 Too much speed will cause the lines to come to the surface.
 Slow speeds prevent the spinners from working properly.
 Lines with artificial lures will sink at very slow trolling speeds.